 - Reflective material makes it easier for drivers to see the child while walking at night or in the early morning

-- The bottom of the pack should not be lower than 4″ below the waist
+- The height of the pack should extend from about 2 inches below the shoulder blades to the waist level

 Backpack Wearing Tips:

-- Both shoulder straps should always be worn.
-Wearing a pack over one shoulder can cause your child to lean to one side, curving the spine and causing pain or discomfort.
+- Both shoulder straps should always be worn to help evenly distribute the weight of the backpack.
+Wearing a pack over one shoulder can cause your child to lean to one side causing poor postural alignment and pain or discomfort

-- Adjust the shoulder straps for the pack to fit snugly along your child’s back
+- Adjust the backpack shoulder straps to fit snugly along your child’s back

-- The bottom of a child’s backpack should rest in the curve of the low back
+- The bottom of a child’s backpack should not extend below the low back

 Loading Backpack Tips: